 Villa Musica inspires people of all ages and backgrounds to explore the joy and lifelong value of music through education, performance and community engagement.
 Founded as a non-profit corporation in November 2005, Villa Musica is a vibrant community music center where people can come together to take music lessons, play in an ensemble, or participate in a workshop.

-Program Manager – ENCORE (Part-time)
+Program Coordinator – ENCORE (Part-time)

 At Villa Musica we are proud to provide quality music instruction to all San Diegans regardless of age, musical background or ability to pay.
 Our ENCORE! program is directed specifically toward serving senior adults in our community.
 Established in 2013, this program strives to offer music education opportunities that inspire senior adults to revisit their former musical interest or ignite a new one.

-The hiring of a Program Manager will support the expansion of the ENCORE! initiative which seeks to improve the quality of life for senior San Diegans through music exploration and appreciation in a nurturing and supportive environment.
+The hiring of a Program Coordinator will support the expansion of the ENCORE! initiative which seeks to improve the quality of life for senior San Diegans through music exploration and appreciation in a nurturing and supportive environment.
 ENCORE! currently includes “Lunchtime Lecture Recitals” at senior residences and centers, “Symphonic Discoveries”, a partnership with the San Diego Symphony that brings seniors to open rehearsals and performances and “Musical Biographies”, a partnership with the UCSD Shiley-Marcos Alzheimer’s Disease Research Center, which engages people with Alzheimer’s disease, their caregivers and families in a multi-sensorial experience centered around music and memory.
 Considering the success of these programs and data showing that the population of seniors in San Diego County is expected to double by 2030, Villa Musica seeks to increase the scope and reach of these programs with a goal for reaching twice as many more seniors in San Diego, especially those living in low-income neighborhoods.